Welcome to The Dockyards!

 - The Windows (Danish: Vinduerne) by Leif Panduro

 - Winter’s Tales (Danish: Vinter-Eventyr) by Isak Dinesen (nom de plume of Karen Blixen)

 - The Catcher in the Rye by J.D.
 Salinger

 - The Great Gatsby by F. Scott Fitzgerald

-- Three Men on a Bummel by Jerome K. Jerome
+- Three Men in a Boat/Three Men on a Bummel by Jerome K. Jerome

 - Pebble in the Sky by Isaac Asimov

 - Shogun, Volumes I & II by James Clavell